 So let's shine a light into the lens and see what happens:

-So there you have it: the entrance pupil, ie the pano pivot point, is positioned over 100mm behind the camera.
+So there you have it: the entrance pupil, ie the pano pivot point, is positioned over 100mm behind the camera, based on a very quick assessment.
+In fact, looking at the PhotonToPhotos optical bench, the infinity focused entrance pupil is some 77mm in front of the sensor.

 Ok, we know where the entrance pupil is, but is it useful to know this?
 Maybe, but to be fair, most pano captures with a near field object will be with a wide or normal focal length lens, or if shooting with a tele, there won’t be an object too close.
 But at least you now know.